Universal-Connect-Project/ucp-hosted-app/README.md

 # Universal Connect Project UI

-This repo is a user interface for the Universal Connect Project
+This repo is a monorepo for the Universal Connect Project app

 ## Getting Started (in development)

 1. clone the repo
 1. Run `npm install`
-1. Run: `npm run start`
+1. Run: `npm run dev`

 ## Architecture decision records